OmniLayer/spec/README.md

 If the amount offered exceeds the number available to be sold by the sending address, this indicates the user is offering to sell all of them.
 That amount will be reserved from the available balance for this address much like any other exchange platform.

-An address cannot create a new offer while that address has an active sell offer with involving the same currencies in the same roles.
+An address cannot create a new offer while that address has an active sell offer with the same currencies in the same roles.
 An active sell offer is one that has not been canceled or fully accepted.

 To accept a sell offer, simply publish the same message type with an inverse offer (e.g. selling Goldcoins for Mastercoins in the example below) at a price which matches or beats the seller's price.
 The protocol then finds orders that match and the coins from matching orders are considered transferred at the price specified by the earlier of the two offers.
 The purchaser’s address must be different than the seller’s address.